 Of course, every business goal is to make a profit.
 But the first step into…

 Microsoft Excel is very good at taking certain information and adapting them into your current data.
-From the various types of charts that Excel can insert into, the map is what we are going to talk about in this article.
+From the various types of charts that Excel can plot, the map is what we are going to talk about in this article.
 This feature of Excel helps you to make comparisons among geographical regions.